Can you think of a major business without a logo? Bet you can’t!

 - Classic.
 Associated with being reliable and grounded, classic styles are generally simple and avoid wild or trendy choices for colors, fonts or graphics.

 - Retro.
 Vintage is a very popular choice for design style.
-This genre combines the advantage of tried-and-true marketing with nostalgia to tug at the heart (or purse) strings.
+This genre combines the advantage of tried-and-true marketing with nostalgia to tug at the heart (or purse) strings – especially effective for your music logo.

 - Modern.
 Characterized by being clean and minimalist, modern styles are often used for tech and some sorts of fashion.
 They communicate that the brand is up-to-date and informed.